 THE PERFECT 3 DAYS IN MEXICO CITY ITINERARY

 So, you want to know what three perfect days in Mexico City look like?
 Check this itinerary out!

 Day 1| The Essentials: Mexico City Centro Historico & Zocalo

-What better way of kicking off your Mexico City itinerary than by exploring its ancient heart?
+What better way of kicking off your 3 days itinerary in Mexico City than by exploring its ancient heart?
 With its cobbled streets and winding alleyways, Centro Historico still contains plenty of traces of the city’s colonial past, setting it apart from other neighborhoods.
 What’s more, it’s also Mexico City’s cultural hub, with numerous museums, galleries, and incredible architecture to discover.